waln0/i-like-trains-noah-nathan/README.md

 ### 1. (Optional) Start a local server for testing

 You can start a local server by executing `python server/server.py` if you want to test the client locally.
 This will start a server on the default port (5555) of your computer.
-Then, open another terminal, go to the project folder, enter the virtual environment, and execute `python client/client.py` to connect to the local server.
+Then, open another terminal, go to the project folder, and execute `python client/client.py` to connect to the local server.
 This is optional, but recommended for testing before connecting to the distant server.

 ### 2. Execute the client